 Allocation of ESP32 Pins¶

-Some pins / terminals of ESP32 are allocated for use with the onboard or external hardware.
-If that hardware is not used, e.g., nothing is plugged into the Camera (JP4) header, then these GPIOs can be used for other purposes.
+Several pins / terminals of ESP32 module are allocated to the on board hardware.
+Some of them, like GPIO0 or GPIO2, have multiple functions.
+If certain hardware is not installed, e.g. nothing is plugged in to the Camera / JP4 header, then selected GPIOs may be used for other purposes.

 Main I/O Connector / JP1¶

-The JP1 connector consists of 14x2 male pins whose functions are shown in the middle two “I/O” columns of the table below.
-The two “Shared With” columns on both sides describe where else on the board a certain GPIO is used.
+The JP1 connector is shown in two columns in the middle under “I/O” headers.
+The two columns “Shared With” outside, describe where else on the board certain GPIO is used.

 |Shared With||I/O||I/O||Shared With|

 32.768 kHz Oscillator¶

 As GPIO32 and GPIO33 are connected to the oscillator, to maintain signal integrity, they are not connected to JP1 I/O expansion connector.
 This allocation may be changed from oscillator to JP1 by desoldering 0R resistors from positions R11 / R23 and installing them in positions R12 / R24.